Lina-Gerontogianni/GPU-RunTime--TensorFlow/README.md

 ```

 - The employed inferential model is a Deep Neural Network with 5 layers.
-- The python script can be found under the gpu_runtime_analysis.py, where the user can tune the hyperparameters (0ir, number of layers, neurons, learning rate etc) to achieve better performance.
+- The python script can be found under the gpu_runtime_analysis.py, where the user can tune the hyperparameters (e.g., number of layers, neurons, learning rate etc) to achieve better performance.
 - The training/test loss function per epoch for the current parametrisation, as well as the __predicted vs true__ GPU runtime values for the test set are provided into the images folder.